qtnc/6pad2/doc/python-scripting-api.md

 :	Show a warning dialog box with an OK button. int confirm(str text, str title):
-:	Show a confirmation dialog box where the user can choose between yes and no; return 1 if the user clicked yes, 0 if he clicked no.
+:	Show a confirmation dialog box where the user can choose between yes and no; return 1 if the user clicked yes, 0 if he clicked no. int choice(str prompt, str title, list options, [int initialSelection=0]):
+:	Show a dialog box where the user can choose an option ammong a list.
+Returns the index of the chosen item, or -1 if the user cancelled the dialog box.
 <span id="wcpm1"></span>Menu createPopupMenu():
 :	Create a new popup menu and return it. int addAccelerator(str key, callback function):